MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-teams-chat.md

 ---
-title: "Use Teams chats in Customer Service | Microsoft Docs"
+title: "Use Teams chat in Customer Service | Microsoft Docs"
 description: "Learn how to use the Teams chat functionality in Dynamics 365 Customer Service and Dynamics 365 Customer Service workspace." ms.date: 11/08/2021 ms.topic: article